G Pen Elite Vaporizer Review [4K Video] ~7:31

 The G Pen Elite comes in at about 88 grams, stands about 4 1/2 inches tall, 1 ½ inches wide and about an inch deep.
 It’s not a perfect circle which is nice because it adds some grooves to hold on to the unit better.

-Overall I would say the Elite is one of the top portable vaporizers as far as size currently on the market, right up there with the Grasshopper and the Pax 2.
+Overall I would say the Elite is one of the smallest portable vaporizers currently on the market, right up there with the the Pax 2, Pax 3, and Davinci IQ.
 Its small size makes it super easy to pocket or stash in a small purse/handbag.

 The quick heat up time makes for quick sessions and the unit is designed to not only heat up faster but cool down faster as well to help conserve herbs.
 I recommend taking a few more draws from the unit after you turn it off to help cool down the unit/herbs even further before you throw it back in your pocket.
 Now this vape does smell if you leave the herbs in the chamber like other conduction units with good sized bowls, but it’s not bad if you empty the chamber after.